Interval Color Wheel

 Major scale and triad colors

-Here's an example diagram that shows the the major scale and it's chords, in tonal colors (i.e. the colors represent the intervals of the key).
+Here's an example diagram that shows the the major scale and it's harmonized triad chords, in tonal colors (i.e. the colors represent the intervals of the key).
 Notice how each chord has its own unique color signature, which can be seen at once without having to read anything (ex. the I chord is 135 and the vi chord is 613).
 Furthermore, the relationship between the chords is intuitive--it's obvious that they share two notes.

 Use as a memory aid